A World Without Princes: Plot

-Agatha and Sophie return home to Gavaldon, and are welcomed as heroes; however, while Agatha wants nothing to do with fame, Sophie takes advantage of her newfound spotlight, and puts on many shows to celebrate their return home and their escape from the School for Good and Evil.
+Best friends Agatha and Sophie return home to Gavaldon, and are welcomed as heroes.
+While Agatha wants nothing to do with fame, Sophie takes advantage of her newfound spotlight, and puts on many shows to celebrate their return home and their escape from the School for Good and Evil.
 At Sophie's father's wedding, Agatha suddenly wishes for another ending to her story: with Tedros.
 With this wish, magical arrows, with messages attached, are shot into the town, the messages demanding the return of Sophie.
 Angry, the town forms a mob, demanding Sophie be given over to whoever wants her.
 The Elders of the town agree to protect her, but secretly plan to give her to the mob.
 Agatha leaves Sophie alone in the town church, believing her to be safe.

 Sophie is taken into the forest surrounding the town, and is hung from a tree, with the message "Take Me" written on her chest in her own blood, and left to die.
 Agatha finds Sophie, and the two run away, attempting to avoid the mob.
 They arrive at clearing with a line of flowers running through it, and notice butterflies attempting to help them.
 Unknowingly, they board a train bound for the School of Good and Evil.

-Arriving at the doors of the School for Good - now the School for Girls - they are swamped by a herd of girls from both schools robed in blue.
-The girls are introduced to their classmates and are shown around the school by the new Dean, Evelyn Sader, half-sister of August Sader.
+Arriving at the doors of the School for Good (changed to the School for Girls), they are swamped by a herd of girls from both schools robed in blue.
+The girls are introduced to their classmates and are shown around the school by the new Dean, Evelyn Sader, half-sister of the History Professor August Sader.
 They notice that the school has changed, and that the fairy tales on the walls have changed as a result, with the damsels in distress once depicted having now become warrior women.
 Agatha mentions the absence of boys, and it is discovered that after they left, all the girls from the School for Evil were expelled, and sought refuge at the School for Good.
-The boys from the School for Good were then expelled by an unseen force, and forced to go to the School for Evil.
+The boys from the School for Good were then expelled by an unseen force, and forced to go to the School for Evil, which changed to the School for Boys.